One unit of course credit equals four semester hours.

 POL 305 The American Presidency

 This course examines the constitutional foundations of the presidency, the organization of the executive branch, the selection process, the various roles and characteristics of the president, the president’s relationship with both formal and informal institutions, and the president’s impact on public policy.
+Prerequisite: POL 201 or consent of the instructor.
 Fall Term, every other even-numbered year.

 POL 306 Politics of International Relations